-MVFN bluebird boxes are built by volunteers and are based on the Peterson oval design.
-They are the results of a real community effort.
-The Naismith Men’s Shed cut materials and organized them into kits.
-Participants at the Mississippi Youth Centre assembled the current batch of boxes.
+MVFN bluebird nesting boxes are built by volunteers and are based on the Peterson oval design.
+They are the result of a real community effort.
+Lumber was donated, the Naismith Men’s Shed cut the materials and MVFN members assembled the current batch of boxes.
 Proceeds from the sales of these boxes are directed towards conservation projects.

 Establishing Peterson Bluebird Boxes (Houses)

 The house should be located in the open, away from shrubs and trees, with the entrance opening 5-6 feet from the ground and with the entrance facing away from the prevailing winds.
 Bluebird boxes should be mounted in pairs, about ten to twelve feet apart.
 Tree swallows and chickadees often take over one box but won’t tolerate another family of swallows nearby.
 However, they have no issues with bluebirds.

 There are many keys to long-term success with these boxes, especially location, location, location!
 Please refer to the Ontario Eastern Bluebird Society website at www.oebs.ca for more detailed advice.